m0euk/RDS-Bridge/README.md

 RDS Bridge can decode a receiver on your network — **SpyServer**, **rtl_tcp**, or a remote **SDRConnect** — through a small optional companion program, `rds-bridge-helper`.
 It streams a narrowed IQ feed to the browser (which can't open raw sockets or buffer a jittery Wi-Fi stream itself).
-The same helper can also feed your SDR's tuned frequency into **MPX mode**, so those catches log by real frequency.
+The same helper can also feed your SDR's tuned frequency into **MPX mode**, so those catches log by real frequency — and, *new in 0.9.2*, **tune that radio for you** when it can be controlled over CAT (SDR Console is the tested case).
+That makes the frequency readout editable in MPX and enables the band scan there.

 The helper is a single ~5 MB download for Windows, macOS and Linux with nothing to install.
 Full setup is in **[`helper/README.md`](helper/README.md)**.

 > **Keep the pair in step:** from 0.8.6 the IQ stream is versioned — a mismatched helper/Bridge pair decodes
+> garbage rather than erroring, and from 0.9.2 an older helper will refuse the tune instruction.
+Download both
-> garbage rather than erroring.
-Download both from the same release when in doubt.
+> from the same release when in doubt.

 ---